eh3rrera/ocpj8-notes/08-Java-I-O-Fundamentals/2-Use-BufferedReader-BufferedWriter-File-FileReader-FileWriter-FileInputStream-FileOutputStream-ObjectOutputStream-ObjectInputStream-and-PrintWriter.md

 ````
 The other versions of the `write()` method are:
 `write(byte[] bytes)`.
 It writes all the bytes in the byte array to the OutputStream.
 `write(byte[] bytes, int offset, int length)`.
-It writes length number of bytes starting from offset from the byte array to the OutputStream.
+It writes to the OutputStream length number of bytes starting from an offset of the byte array.

 [BufferedReader](https://docs.oracle.com/javase/8/docs/api/java/io/BufferedReader.html)